 The tools weren't easy to use.
 A thin needle, yet long like a spear.
 It was made to stab and then latch onto whatever it was in, allowing them to move it, similarly to a weight.

 "Don't lift them like that."
 Jack barked, walking up to one and raising it.
 "Watch me."
 He stabbed it down as hard as he could.
 It barely made a dent in the stone, but he pushed all his weight into it.
 "Once you get this in, you want to turn it as best you can."
-He grunted a little, slowly twisting the spear.
-It was slow, but it pushed further in.
+He grunted a little, steadily twisting the spear.
+It took a few seconds, but it pushed further in.
 "Next, you need to turn it over and not lift it with your back."
 He pushed his weight into it, letting gravity and his body tip the stone over.
 "Then you wanna lift it with your legs the best you can.
 You'll throw your back out if you keep lifting it like that."
 He placed the spear over his body, lifting it like a barbell, using his legs to push himself up.

 Jack lifted the rock and dropped it into the barrel.
 Despite how easy it seemed to look, she could tell that it was something most people would struggle with.
 Yet not this man.